openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 Function: Provides countdown counter functionality.

-Threads can wait until the counter reaches zero.
+Threads can wait for the counter to reach zero.

 ### prop count